-- Recognize potential carbon impacts related to the use of mass timber.
+- Recognizing potential carbon impacts related to the use of mass timber.

-- Understand how wood elements are used to support cultural and social goals.
+- How wood elements are used to support cultural and social goals.

-- Apply information from case studies to identify solutions for ensuring structural soundness and durability.
+- Applying information from case studies to identify solutions for ensuring structural soundness and durability.

-- Compare past, current, and future code requirements regarding the safe use of mass timber.
+- Comparing past, current, and future code requirements regarding the safe use of mass timber.